I just returned from an 8 day trip to Las Vegas. It was my fourth time there.

 As for the city itself, I get a kick out of being here.
 And while I don’t really gamble and I’m not much of a party person, I always manage to have a good time.
 If you look hard enough, there really are some awesome things to do in Las Vegas, the kind of experiences that have little to do with the ‘Vegas’ that we think about.

 During my 8 day trip, I went to the ‘Strip’ only once and I gambled for about an hour total.
+Instead of indulging in crazy nightlife, I simply watched the rented limos pass by, en route to the hottest clubs.

 So why was this such a great trip?